lorch1010/OpenSourceProject/README.md

 Copyright &copy; 2016 Jack Chen

 ## Introduction
 This is a project for the 8-week curriculum of **Open Source Software Development** at **Portland State University** in Summer 2016.

-It's designed to be a typical visual novel game that mainly focuses on telling gamers an interesting story, which can vary for each choice they've made in the dialogues.
+It's designed to be a typical visual novel game that mainly focuses on telling gamers an interesting story, which can vary for some choice they've made in the dialogues.

 ## Background Image Resources By
 [HURA_](http://bbs.66rpg.com/forum.php?mod=viewthread&tid=398844&extra=page%3D1%26orderby%3Dheats)